kirillzhosul/gofra/docs/tutorial/variables.md

 # Variables

-**That page is being writed, and only may be used as quick-overview**
+**That page is being written, and only may be used as quick-overview**

 Variables is an container for your arbitrary data (within variable type size), they can be *static* (*global*) and *local* (to functions)